mariiaonokhina/web102-pokemon-gallery/README.md

 The following **optional** features are implemented:

 - [X] Multiple types of attributes can be added to the ban list
-- [ ] Users can see a stored history of their previously viewed items from their session
+- [X] Users can see a stored history of their previously viewed items from their session

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] No more than 6 ban list attributes can be added at the same time.

 ## Video Walkthrough